Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding | May 22, 2024

-The common question is, why are prosecutors in Los Angeles County filing California Penal Code 187 PC murder charges related to deaths on the road?
+The question that often arises is the severity of the charges-why are prosecutors in Los Angeles County filing California Penal Code 187 PC murder charges related to deaths on the road?
+This is a matter of utmost seriousness.

 For those people who have been arrested and charged with murder about a driving-related death on the road, either they or their families are searching for answers.

-This is especially true in Los Angeles County, which, throughout the last few years, the district attorney's office has made the decision that if somebody is either drinking or driving and causes death on the road or driving extremely recklessly and causes death on the road, instead of filing a manslaughter charge, the prosecutors are filing murder charges.
+This is especially true in Los Angeles County, which, throughout the last few years, the district attorney's office has decided that if somebody is either drinking or driving and causes death on the road or driving extremely recklessly and causes death on the road, instead of filing a manslaughter charge, the prosecutors are filing murder charges.

 Watson DUI Murder